Muslim conquests of Afghanistan: Under Al-Hajjaj

-Al-Hajjaj, who had become governor of Iraq and the East in 78 AH (697–98 AD), had appointed Ubaidallah, who was a mawla of mixed Abyssinian and Iraqi-Persian origins, as his deputy in Sistan.
+Al-Hajjaj, who had become governor of Iraq and the East in 78 AH (697–98 AD), had appointed Ubaidallah, who was a mawla, as his deputy in Sistan.
 The Zunbils, who had been left unchecked, had completely stopped paying the tribute.
 This provided a pretext to terminate the peace treaty between the two sides.
 Ubaidallah was appointed for an expedition against them in 698 and was ordered by Al-Hajjaj to "attack until he laid waste to Zunbil's territories, destroyed his strongholds, killed all his fighting men and enslaved his progeny".
 The ensuing campaign was called the "Army of Destruction" (Jaish al-Fana).
 However, it ended disastrously for the Arabs.

 Al-Baladhuri's account on the authority of Al-Mada'ini in Futuh al-Buldan and Ansab al-Ashraf, is the fullest documentation of the campaign.
 Tabari's account runs parallel but is based on Abu Mikhnaf and does not include the poem of A'sha Hamdan included in Ansab al-Ashraf.
 Ibn Qutaybah's Kitab al-Ma'arif only makes a bare mention.
 Ta'rikh al-khulafa' has a more detailed account and epitomises accounts of Tabari and Baladhuri.
 Tarikh-e-Sistan confuses the campaign with another one against the Khwarij of Zarang.
 The army consisted of Iraqis from Basra and Kufa, though Baladhuri mentions presence of some Syrians.
 Ubaidallah himself led the Basrans while the Tabi Shuraih b.
 Hani' al-Harithi ad-Dabbi led the Kufans.

 They marched to Zamindawar or al-Rukhkhaj (the classical Arachosia) but found it barren and foodless.
 Their advance probably happened in summer of 698, as A'sha Hamdan's poem refers to the scorching heat they had to endure.
 In Zabulistan's regions of Ghazni and Gardiz, they plundered a significant amount of cattle and other animals, in addition to destroying various strongholds.
 The Zunbils, who were devastating the countryside whilst retreating, were luring the Arabs into a trap to an inhospitable and foodless terrain.
 Futuh al-Buldan states that the Muslims almost penetrated Kabul.
 Tabari meanwhile says that they came within 18 farsakhs of the summer capital of Zunbils in the Qandahar region.